 English is a key area on the School Improvement Plan.
-The coordination of English is the responsibility of the Strategic Leader for English and English coordinator, who also:
+The coordination of English is the responsibility of the English leaders, who also:

-- support colleagues in their teaching, by keeping informed about current developments in English and by providing a strategic lead and direction for this subject; - use allocated, regular leadership time to monitor evidence of the children's work, and to observe English lessons across the school;

-monitor planning from which outcomes are shared with SLT and issues are fed into the School Improvement Plan.
+- support colleagues in their teaching, by keeping informed about current developments in English and by providing a strategic lead and direction for this subject; - use allocated, regular leadership time to monitor evidence of the children's work, and to observe English lessons across the school; - monitor planning from which outcomes are shared with SLT and issues are fed into the School Improvement Plan.